 Take the employer match

-Many Americans have retirement options through their employer.
+Many Americans have retirement investment options through their employer.
 There are several types of retirement funds available to American employees.
 For government employees, these are usually 457 plans.
 For certain public school employees, employees of tax-exempt organizations and ministers, these are typically 403(b) accounts.
 The rest of us workers in the private sector can join 401(k) plans if they’re offered.

 Max out the employer match if your retirement plan comes with one.
 Any retirement planning article will tell you the same thing.
 There are no downsides to this.
 It’s free money, and you’ve earned it by being such an awesome employee.
 If your employer-sponsored 401(k) has higher fees than your IRA, you should fund your 401(k) only up to the employer match, then put any other savings into a lower-fee investment vehicle.
 When choosing between retirement investment companies, always look for low fees.